How to Use a Dehumidifier

 What If My Humidity Is Still High?

-Sometimes an area needs more than store-bought, portable dehumidifiers and Jenkins can help with that.
+Sometimes an area needs more than store-bought, portable dehumidifiers to help prevent mold or water damage and Jenkins Restorations can help with that.
 We keep several industrial dehumidifiers in our workshop to help clients with moisture problems.